Skoice/skoice/README.md

 ## Installation

 Once you have downloaded our plugin, simply drop the file in the `plugins` folder of your Minecraft server and start it.
-Join the server with an account that has operator privileges and follow the instructions that are sent to you.
+Join the server with an account that has "skoice.manage" permission or operator privileges and follow the instructions that are sent to you.

 ## Commands